Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [ ] GIF/Screenshot generation
 - [ ] Detailed state world building: e.g. mark major cities, flags, hereditary linages, populations, gdp
 - [ ] Data generation for states, e.g. land area
+- [ ] Marker features, e.g. city, factories, fortification, etc.
+- [ ] Import own basemaps, and then can include it as part of output save like in alternate history editor
+- [ ] Allow importing image as background instead of provided tilelayer, and possibly save image in a save package

+## Potential side apps to supplement, possibly linking into a suite of apps
+- [ ] Image processing ai or likewise, turn image of borders into geojson polygons and then allow manual addition of labels; mainly its the ocr tech

 # Possible code improvements
 - Minimise use of refs